hjd1964/OnStepX-Plugins/README.md

 The SWS Website for ESP32's and WiFi only, ported to OnStepX.

-This requires changing two lines in OnStepX's Extended.config.h file:
+This plugin requires that WiFi be activated in OnStepX's Config.h file, for example:
-- #define SERIAL_IP_MODE WIFI_ACCESS_POINT
+#define SERIAL_RADIO WIFI_ACCESS_POINT
-- #define WEB_SERVER ON

 Which enables WiFi and the Webserver components of OnStepX.